Pseudo-Anosov Flows: A Plane Approach: Nonseparated leaves and lines of lozenges

 Similarly, reversing the roles of $l_0$ and $l'_0$, there exists $f'_0 \in \cF^-$ making a perfect fit with $l_0'$, separating it from $l_0$ in $P$, and forming two sides of a lozenge $L_0'$ fixed by some $g' \in G$.
-Our goal is to apply Lemma \ref{lem:find_next_lozenge} to one of $L_0$ or $L_0'$ in order to find an adjacent lozenge to one of them that lies in between the two.
+Call $S_0$ the subset of $S$ between $f_0$ and $f_0'$.
+We will show that $S_0$ is finite and consists of sides of adjacent lozenges.
+To do this, we will apply Lemma \ref{lem:find_next_lozenge} to one of $L_0$ or $L_0'$ in order to find an adjacent lozenge to one of them that lies in between the two.
+We will do this repeatedly, and show that the process terminates after finitely many steps, producing a finite chain of lozenges between $L_0$ and $L_0'$.